 While there are sometimes situations where it’s easier to let your child watch a movie or play a game on your phone, let these be the exception rather than the norm.
 And try not to offer a device when your child is bored.

 When my oldest child repeatedly asked to use my phone when he was bored, I would respond by starting a conversation that stimulated his imagination or would encourage him to go outside and play or explore.
 I told him I’m always open to talking with him and that I want to hear his thoughts and opinions.
 That conversation (and a few reminders) ended the habit he had formed of always asking for my phone out of boredom.

 2. Give your child more freedom

 The summer months are ideal for getting outside more and sitting in front of a screen less.
 This is the best tip for an older child who can’t get enough video games.
-Give them the freedom to free-range with a friend, visit a local park, or just to explore!
+Give them the freedom to free-range hang out with a trusted friend, visit a local park, or just to explore!

 Related: 50+ Scree-Free Activities for Kids

 We’ve all seen the effect of one child pulling out an iPad and suddenly all social interaction is lost with a group of children.
 Request that electronic gadgets don’t accompany guests or play dates when you are hosting.

 4. Use low-level technology to encourage a nature-averse child